-This section helps agencies to better understand the principles and the workbook.
-It provides a closer look at the characteristics of AI systems and explains how the principles can help to directly mitigate the risks and balance out human automation bias.
-Although specific principles are mentioned in relation to particular features of AI systems, this does not imply that these principles alone can be used to address all the challenges involved.
+This section helps agencies to better understand the Principles for Responsible Al Innovation and the Responsible Al Innovation in Action Workbook.
+It provides a closer look at the characteristics of Al systems and explains how the principles can help to directly mitigate the risks and balance out human automation bias.
+Although specific principles are mentioned in relation to particular features of Al systems, this does not imply that these principles alone can be used to address all the challenges involved.
 Each situation should be examined individually, and the principles should be considered as a whole in order to determine the most appropriate course of action.